PySimpleGUI/PySimpleGUI/readme.md

 DrawArc - draws an arc
 DrawRectangle - draws a rectangle
 DrawText - draws text
+DrawImage - places an image onto the graph
 Erase - erases entire graph
 Update - changes background color
 Move - moves everything an x,y direction
-MoveFigure - moves an individual figure
+MoveFigure - moves an individual figure by some delta RelocateFigure - moves figure to an absolute location
 DeleteFigure - delete an individual figure